Chapter 11:

 “Umm… Is stealing a loaf of bread or two okay?”
 She asked shyly.

 “W-well Vivian… uh… you see, if you ask, then it shall be given to you.”
 I said awkwardly.
-I knew I was skipping out on some context, but my hunger was finally catching up to me.
+I knew I was skipping some of the context, but my hunger was finally catching up to me.

 “Are you saying that I should just ask people for bread?
 Like a beggar?”
 She sounded put-off by the idea.